SigNoz/logs-benchmark/plg/README.md

-## Server
+## PLG stack
-It contains the deployment of grafana and loki which will accept data from promtail running in other VM
+It contains the deployment of grafana and loki which will accept data from promtail running in other VMs

-## Steps
+## Steps to run the server
-* docker-compose up -d
+* Run docker-compose inside plg-server
 * Add the prometheus datasource in the grafana UI
 * import hostmeterics dashboard with id : 1860
     In cpu graph for cpu change stack series to never.
 * import loki dashboard : 14055

-## Client
+## Steps to run the clients
-It contains the deployment of promtail to collect data from docker containers and push it loki running the server Make sure to update the loki address to the ip of the server
+It contains the deployment of promtail to collect data from docker containers and push it loki running the server
+* Copy the ip of the VM where plg-server is running and replace the value of `url` in `plg-client/promtail.yml`
-* docker-compose up -d
+* Run docker-compose inside plg-client